 For a personal chef business license, the fees are different in each city, county or state so I can’t provide an exact number of the cost, but you can expect to pay anywhere from $25 to $500 for the initial license then renew at $100 a year.

 There is no set procedure to obtain a business license.
 For example, in my area I had to apply for a home office meaning I had to agree that I’m not going to have clients or employees visit my home (which would take up neighborhood parking) and I’m not going to put a sign in the yard saying, “hi, I’m in business!”
 The home office permit was about $15, which was really a zoning permit.

 Next, I left Zoning and went to a different government office, the Clerk's office, to obtain a fictitious name permit for about $15 more.
 I provided them with the name of my new business and they checked it against all the other businesses in the state to see if there are any conflicts.
 If another registered company has the exact same name, they would deny my business name request.

 From there, I went to the Business License Office with my two pieces of documentation above to finally obtain the personal chef business license.
-They provided it on the spot in exchange for $100 and also renews at $100 a year.
+They provided it on the spot in exchange for $100.

 To figure out how to go about performing all the steps to obtaining a business license, you will visit your local county's website and follow the procedures as outlined.
 As an alternative, you could call your city or county Clerk's Office and ask what steps need to be taken to obtain a service business license or tax certificate (as it's called in some areas).

 Truly, a business license or tax certificate is really just sharing with the government that you're in business and ready to pay taxes to support the American system.